 1 Maximum trailering ratings are intended for comparison purposes only.
 Before you buy a vehicle or use it for trailering, carefully review the Trailering section of the Owner's Manual.
 The trailering capacity of your specific vehicle may vary.
 The weight of passengers, cargo and options or accessories may reduce the amount you can trailer.
 2 Gross Combination Weight Rating (GCWR).
 When properly equipped; includes weight of the vehicle and trailer combination, including the weight of driver, passengers, fuel, optional equipment and cargo in the vehicle and trailer.
-3 Requires available accessory trailer hitch.
-5 Requires available accessory trailer hitch.
+3 Requires available accessory trailer hitch and trailer wiring harness.
+4 Requires available trailering provisions and available accessory trailer hitch.